Super Mario: 2006–2016: 2D revival and path-focused 3D games

-2017–present: Return of open-ended exploration
+2017–present: Return to open-ended exploration

-After having fallen out of favor by the mid-2000s, open-world "collectathon" 3D platformers such as Super Mario 64, Banjo-Kazooie and Donkey Kong 64 had become less common.
-For example, the 3D adventure game Banjo-Kazooie: Nuts & Bolts (2008) explicitly mocked the perceived tedium of collecting large quantities of tokens.
+After having fallen out of favor by the mid-2000s, open-world "collectathon" 3D platformers such as Super Mario 64 had become less common.
 By the mid-2010s, however, 3D platformers were aiming to replicate such experiences, including Yooka-Laylee and A Hat in Time.
-Super Mario Odyssey is a return to the open-world "sandbox" 3D style of gameplay, with "more open-ended exploration like in Super Mario 64 and Super Mario Sunshine."
+Likewise, Super Mario Odyssey is a return to the open-world "sandbox" 3D style of gameplay, with "more open-ended exploration like in Super Mario 64 and Super Mario Sunshine."
+Mario must save Peach from a forced marriage with Bowser.
 It was released in October 2017 for Nintendo Switch.

 Bowser's Fury is part of the 2021 re-release of Super Mario 3D World on the Nintendo Switch.
 It implements 3D open-world "free-roaming" gameplay in a similar fashion to Odyssey, from which it includes many elements.

+Super Mario Bros.
+Wonder is a 2D sidescrolling Super Mario game released in 2023.
+Players can explore most levels and worlds in any order they want.
+New power-ups include a fruit that transforms the player into an elephant and a flower that allows the player to create bubbles that capture enemies.
+When touching a Wonder Flower, the player character experiences strange effects that involve the character and the world being altered.
+It is the first game to feature Kevin Afghani as the new voice of Mario and Luigi, following the announcement of previous actor Charles Martinet's departure from the roles in August 2023.